Bangkok, the noisy, vibrant, and busy capital of Thailand is an assault on the senses and a truly remarkable city to visit.

 Once you have had your fill with the temples, why not head to nearby Chinatown (centred on the main Th Yaowarat Road), and fill up on some delicious street food.

 The streets here are pretty chaotic and lined with vendors selling all kinds of foods that you won’t find elsewhere in the city.
-It is not only Chinese inspired dishes that you will find in this area; Chinatown is one of the best places in the country to find authentic Thai cuisine.
+It is not only Chinese-inspired dishes that you will find in this area; Chinatown is one of the best places in the country to find authentic Thai cuisine.

 Chinatown is one of the oldest areas of Bangkok and is a maze of alleyways and small streets with old buildings and temples at every turn.
-It is one of our favourite areas of the city and a great place to see a more authentic side to Bangkok.
+It is one of our favourite areas of the city and a great place to see a more authentic side of Bangkok.
 It is around sunset that the area really kicks into gear and it makes for a great location to watch the world go by.

 There are also plenty of options to buy yourself some souvenirs or cheap sunglasses or T-shirts.